Prostate Cancer Screening and Awareness

 Despite widespread adoption of DSPA as standard of care, the Centers for Medicare & Medicaid Services (CMS) says that DSPA does not fall within a permitted benefit category, and is, therefore, not reimbursed by Medicare.
 This interpretation poses a tremendous threat to hundreds of thousands of Medicare beneficiaries.
 To deprive Medicare beneficiaries of access to an important test which eliminates medical errors is contrary to the best interests of patients.

-Clinical urologists support H.R.
-2557, The Prostate Cancer Misdiagnosis Elimination Act of 2017, which would make DSPA testing available to Medicare beneficiaries for prostate biopsies.
-We urge members of Congress to protect patients from the devastating impact of misdiagnosis that can result from SPCs by enacting this legislation that provides Medicare reimbursement for the simple and cost-saving DNA test that can eradicate tragic medical errors.
+Clinical urologists support efforts to make DSPA testing available to Medicare beneficiaries for prostate biopsies.
+We urge members of Congress to protect patients from the devastating impact of misdiagnosis by enacting legislation that provides Medicare reimbursement for the simple and cost-saving DNA test that can eradicate medical errors.

 Download Issue Brief